Optimal Invariant Tests in an Instrumental Variables Regression With Heteroskedastic and Autocorrelated Errors: Invariance and the CIL Test

-For $k=1$, the variance matrix $\Sigma $ trivially has a Kronecker structure.
+For $k=1$, the variance matrix $\Sigma $ trivially has a Kronecker structure, as defined in Section \ref{Sec Kronecker}.
 Hence, AMS06 is directly applicable.
-In particular, the Anderson-Rubin test is the UMPI test in the just identified model ($k=1$); see Comment 2 following Corollary 1 of AMS06\footnote{ AMS06's optimality result for invariant tests when $k=1$ can be seen from the perspective of unbiased tests. \citeauthor{Moreira01} ( \citeyear{Moreira01}, \citeyear{Moreira09a}) shows that the Anderson-Rubin test is UMPU.
-If there is a UMPI test, then the Anderson-Rubin test must be the one; see Theorem 6.6.1 of \cite{LehmannRomano05}.}.
+In particular, the Anderson-Rubin test is the UMPI test in the just-identified model ($k=1$); see Comment 2 following Corollary 1 of AMS06.\footnote{ AMS06's optimality result for invariant tests when $k=1$ can be seen from the perspective of unbiased tests. \citet{Moreira02, Moreira09a} shows that the Anderson-Rubin test is uniformly most powerful unbiased (UMPU).
+If there is a UMPI test, then the Anderson-Rubin test must be the one; see Theorem 6.6.1 of \citet{LehmannRomano05}.}